Shawna Robinson: 2000s

 Following her results in the previous year, Kranefuss-Haas Racing owner Michael Kranefuss was interested in Robinson having seen her compete at Daytona.
 He consulted with other drivers and received positive feedback about her.
 Hence, Kranefuss and Mayfield elected to give her a full-time seat for the 2000 season.
 She became the first woman to compete full-time in an American national stock car racing series.
 During the season, Robinson took top-ten finishes in half the races she entered, and competed alongside the series' points leaders.
 She reclaimed the series' highest finishing rookie award.
 Robinson surpassed the previous track record at Michigan International Speedway where she clinched her first pole position in the series.
 On the race's 82nd lap, she crashed after leaving the track's second turn, and was hospitalized with two broken ribs and an injured right scapula.
 Robinson was later released to continue racing.
 Robinson became the first woman to lead at least one lap in the ARCA Series at Toledo Speedway that same year.

-She came close to winning her first ARCA race at the final round of the season, the Georgia Boot 400 at Atlanta Motor Speedway, having led a race-high 66 laps, but was overtaken by Bob Strait with three laps to go.
+Robinson came close to winning her first ARCA race at the final round of the season, the Georgia Boot 400 at Atlanta Motor Speedway, having led a race-high 66 laps, but was overtaken by Bob Strait with three laps to go.
 Robinson finished sixth in the Drivers' Championship standings, making her the first woman to finish within the top-six final standings in an American national oval track motor sports series.
 In 2001, Robinson returned to NASCAR to drive the No. 99 Michael Waltrip Racing car for three races in the Busch Series with the objective of obtaining a season-long drive in 2002.
 The seat materialized when she met Tim Butler and Ken Butler of Aaron's at Atlanta Motor Speedway in the fall of 2000.
 She later received a phone call from team owner/driver Michael Waltrip who arranged a three-race agreement, but did not reply because she was under contract with Kranefuss.
 Bobby Kennedy acted as Robinson's crew chief.
 In her three races, she achieved one top-twenty finish but did not finish the first two events having been involved in crashes.
 She continued a strong run in ARCA Series with two top-ten finishes in the season's first two races.